What can YOU do to make our Nation stronger and more resilient?

 - Check out the links below for more ideas and information

-- The Department of Homeland Security works with businesses and communities across the United States to prepare and recover from whatever we are faced with.
+The Department of Homeland Security works with businesses, communities, and local governments across the United States to enhance the security and resilience of the nation's critical infrastructure and to prepare for and recover from any hazard facing us.

 The Department continues to strengthen security at the Nation’s high-risk chemical facilities through the Chemical Facility Anti-Terrorism Standards (CFATS) program.
 The CFATS program identifies and regulates high-risk chemical facilities to ensure they have security measures in place to reduce the risks associated with these chemicals.